Chocolate Covered Strawberries… YUM!

 Peel off the plastic on top and put container in your microwave (setting high/normal) for 30 seconds.
 Stir the contents and put in for another 30 seconds.
 When you pull it out this time and stir you may see quite a few big pieces or just a couple.
 Keep stirring for a couple seconds and if there are still big chunks put back in microwave for 15 seconds.
 Stir, stir, stir and those chunks will melt.
 Yes, all microwaves are different but I have used this method in 2 different countries, 4 different states, and over a dozen different houses with different microwaves and I have never had to microwave Dolci more than 1 minute and 30 seconds TOTAL.
 Don’t be that person.

-Step 5: When you have smooth chocolate (resulting from stirring) tilt it slightly and gather 7 mar 2014 iphone pics 031as much chocolate you can to one side to give the deepest “pool” of chocolate in which to dip the strawberries.
+Step 5: When you have smooth chocolate (resulting from stirring) tilt it slightly and gather as much chocolate you can to one side to give the deepest “pool” of chocolate in which to dip the strawberries.
 Start with the biggest strawberries and gently but firmly (that makes no sense, I know) hold by the leaves (or stem if you are lucky enough to get some with stems) and dip in the chocolate.
 Dangle for a second to get the chocolate to stop dripping and lay on wax paper.
 Repeat repeat repeat.
 If a stem or leaves fall off while you are dipping and a strawberry is lost at chocolate sea go in after it!
 Pull it out with your fingers, plop it on the wax paper, and know which one you’ll be taste testing first.
 You washed your hands before you started right?

 Step 6: When you get low on chocolate in the Dolci container and the strawberries start coming out less than pretty because you have to smoosh them all around to cover in chocolate just put the container down (do not throw away) and get another container of Dolci.
 If you only have one container skip to step 7.
 Microwave it according to directions in Step 4.
 Come back to your workspace and scrape the contents from the first Dolci into the fresh container and stir.
 It will melt in with the new chocolate and you can resume dipping happily.